CIO reviewing license type planning notes on a wall board

 SAP named user types.
 Classify to cost.

-A buyer side guide to SAP named user license types for CIOs in 2026.
-What each type covers, how classification drives cost, and how SAP audits the result.
+A CIO guide to SAP named user license types in 2026.
+The full ladder from professional to self service, how each is priced, and how classification drives cost and audit risk.

 Contact Us SAP Practice